 Time to kill?

 Take the kids to the family friendly area which has big screens for them to watch.
 Just follow the signs to gates 1-6 and it’s by the Pret a Manger.
-Or for a real treat, book into the airport lounge.
+Or for a real treat, add a stay at the glitzy Aspire airport lounge to your Premier Inn hotel booking through our partners at Holiday Extras.
 For less than £30 you can enjoy seriously comfortable armchairs, snacks and light meals and complimentary soft drinks, beers, wines and spirits.
 There’s free Wi-Fi is fast and even state-of-the-art SnoozePods.

 There are plenty of Blue Badge parking spaces at the airport, as well as drop-off points that will shorten your walking time.
 And if you need extra help at the airport, you can pre-book Special Assistance with your airline.
 Do this at least 48 hours before your flight so that everything runs smoothly.
 Then, once you’ve got through Security you can go to the Special Assistance Waiting Area in Departures.